 Does a retail store start to look dark and dim?
 Has the store actually begun to turn its lighting down by removing bulbs, or is it merely failing to replace the bulbs that have burned out?
 Hand in hand with this goes inappropriate heating and air conditioning.

 Retail stores require constant attention to housekeeping.
 This includes everything from neat, properly presented merchandise to clean selling floors, wrap stands, and restrooms.
 Dirty, disheveled retail stores are accidents waiting to happen.

 12. Deterioration in physical plant

-Stores whose buildings and property are in disrepair are signalling larger troubles.
-Leaking roofs, unlit external signs, poorly maintained parking lots, entrances and docks are all signs of an organisation that is coming off its rails.
+Stores whose buildings and property are in disrepair are signaling larger troubles.
+Leaking roofs, unlit external signs, poorly maintained parking lots, entrances and docks are all signs of an organization that is coming off its rails.

 If your retail business focuses only on e-Commerce, the retail store deathwatch check-list can be easily adapted for Internet businesses.
 Also, if your company is facing temporary troubles, steering clear of these symptoms helps to keep the vultures away.Sign Up